How To Add Charts And Graphs To WordPress

 - Scatter chart

 Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-Several options are available for each chart that allow you to fully customize their look.
+A number of options are available for each chart that allow you to further customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile browsers without requiring the installation of additional software.
+Your site visitors can see your charts and graphs on their mobile devices without requiring the installation of extra software.

-From your WordPress dashboard, select Plugins > Add New from the main sidebar menu …
+Inside your WP admin area, select Plugins > Add New from the main sidebar menu …

 Click OK to proceed …